PATH TO NET ZERO:

 New Tradition’s beta test

-Excited to make his personal home as energy efficient as possible, Nardozza saw AeroBarrier as key to reducing envelope leakage and energy demand.
+Excited to make his personal home as energy efficient as possible, Nardozza saw AeroBarrier as the key to reducing envelope leakage and energy demand.
 Nardozza said, “Within 90 minutes, the ACH went from 2.6 to .6.
 It was quite remarkable.
-The application was easy to setup, and the results were immediate.
+The application was easy to set up, and the results were immediate.
 With a .6 ACH, heating and cooling my home just got easier – and cheaper.”
 Nardozza says the reduced energy demand will mean the 3600 square foot home will require very little solar to achieve zero energy.

 With the success of Nardozza’s home, it may only be a matter of time before such design and specs become a New Tradition standard, including the use of AeroBarrier and zero energy ready (ZERH).

 Solar ready and zero energy in Tri-Cities, WA

 The past year has witnessed an increase in zero-energy homes.
 The Department of Energy (DOE) zero energy home program is gaining popularity with its ZERH certification.
 Innovative builders from across the country are embracing the program.
 In Arizona, Mandalay Homes has committed all of their homes ZERH certified and making them near zero energy.
 In Utah, redfish is making an entire community zero energy.
 Meanwhile, California requires solar on all new homes and makes insulation requirements more strict.
 Innovative products such as AeroBarrier, and the affordability of solar and energy storage, make building zero-energy homes possible for little or no additional costs passed onto the homebuyer.